usnistgov/iDevIDCerts/README.md

        sh gencerts-example1.sh

+# Testing

+  These scripts have been tested with openssl 1.1.1

 # Acknowledgement

 The scripts in this repository were obtained from

 [Moskowitz et al. "Guide for building an ECC pki draft-moskowitz-ecdsa-pki-05" *IETF Draft.* March 11, 2019.](https://tools.ietf.org/html/draft-moskowitz-ecdsa-pki-05)

+The openssl configuration for the MUDSIGNER extensions were contributed by Eliot Lear (Cisco).

 # Disclaimers